AdorablePuddle/StockSpies-Frontend/README.md

 # StockSpies Frontend

 Vite + React Router app for uploading an image and calling the backend.
-This repo includes a dev-only mock API so the UI works even if the backend is down.

 ## Quick Start (Frontend)